Play Five of our 2023 Season

 Bios

 Brian Sheppard (Ian Anderson) Hailing from Churubusco, IN, Brian is a New York City based actor.
-Regional appearances include Les Liaisons Dangereuses (Palm Beach Frameworks), Hamlet (Tennessee Shakespeare Company) and Twelfth Night (Plimoth Pautuxet).
+Regional appearances include Les Liaisons Dangereuses (Palm Beach Dramaworks), Hamlet (Tennessee Shakespeare Company) and Twelfth Night (Plimoth Pautuxet).
 Television credits include The Walking Dead, FBI, Law & Order: SVU, The Blacklist, Marvel’s The Falcon & The Winter Soldier, To Catch a Killer (I.D.), & BULL (CBS.).
 Brian holds a B.A. in Theatre from Butler University as well as an M.F.A. in Performance from Northern Illinois University.
 When not on stage or screen Brian can be found guiding fly-fishing anglers and students throughout the rivers of the Catskills.

 Seth McNeill (Don Walker) has appeared in classical and contemporary plays in NYC and regionally, appearing in last year’s Lion in Winter at Bridge Street, Twelfth Night & Love’s Labours Lost at the American Shakespeare Center, as John Proctor in The Crucible with Sink or Swim Rep, and in a bunch of other stuff you can look up later.
 His experimental solo show Bullet was workshopped this summer in residence with Ancram Opera House.
 As a playwright, dramaturg, and educator, he has worked with the Valdez Theatre Conference, Middlebury Acting Company, Lanford Wilson Festival, Samuel French OOB Festival, Theatre for a New Audience, Gingold Theatrical Group, Barrington Stage, Fresh Ground Pepper, Dixon Place, Fault Line Theater, Amios NYC, and the Hambidge Center.
 Semi-Finalist: O’Neill Conference, Shakespeare’s New Contemporaries Prize.
 Seth’s short play Sad Lonely People will be published in Smith & Kraus’ Best 10-Minute Plays of 2023.
 Education: Circle in the Square; MA in Theater, Hunter College. www.sethmcneill.com